 Visit Thirsk, North Yorkshire, UK

 Thirsk is a traditional North Yorkshire Market town superbly positioned midway between the stunning North York Moors and the beautiful Yorkshire Dales.
-It is near to York, Harrogate, Ripon and our county town Northallerton.
+It is near to the medieval city of York, Harrogate, Ripon and our county town Northallerton.

 It is easy to get here.
-Thirsk is on the A19, close to the A1 and served by the main East Coast railway line.
+Thirsk is on the A19, close to the main north-south A1 road.
+There are several trains a day from London, taking just over 2hrs without any changes.
 Local buses run from York, Ripon and Northallerton and there are daily coach services direct from London and other cities.
-Thirsk is an ideal base for visiting our many well-loved attractions and exploring the wonderful countryside around us.
+Thirsk is an ideal base for visiting our many well-loved attractions and exploring the wonderful Yorkshire countryside.

 Thirsk has a charm of its own, essentially unchanged and influenced by the world.
 It centres around a bustling cobbled market square, dominated by the town clock, with its Monday & Saturday markets and independent shopping.
 Visitors from all over the world are impressed by the warm and friendly welcome of the residents of this gem of a town.